 2. For each existing MSW landfill meeting the conditions in 23.1(5)“a”(3)“1” whose NMOC emission rate is less than 50 megagrams per year on August 20, 1997, installation of collection and control systems capable of meeting emission guidelines in 23.1(5)“a”(3) shall be accomplished within 30 months of the date when the condition in 23.1(5)“a”(3)“1” is met (i.e., the date of the first annual nonmethane organic compounds emission rate which equals or exceeds 50 megagrams per year).

 b.
-Emission guidelines for hospital/medical/infectious waste incinerators (Subpart Ce).
-This paragraph contains emission guidelines and compliance times for the control of certain designated pollutants from hospital/medical/infectious waste incinerator(s) (HMIWI) in accordance with Subparts Ce and Ec (Standards of Performance for Hospital/Medical/Infectious Waste Incinerators) of 40 CFR Part 60.*
+Emission guidelines for hospital/medical/infectious waste incinerators (40 CFR Part 62, Subpart HHH).

-*As of November 24, 2010, the emission guidelines for hospital/medical/infectious waste incinerators (Subpart Ce) are rescinded.
+The provisions in 62.14400(b) (exceptions to Subpart HHH requirements) and 62.14490 (Subpart HHH definitions), as amended through May 13, 2013, are adopted by reference.
+No other provisions of Subpart HHH are adopted.

 c.
 Emission guidelines and compliance schedules for existing commercial and industrial solid waste incineration units that commenced construction on or before November 30, 1999.
 Emission guidelines and compliance schedules for the control of designated pollutants from affected commercial and industrial solid waste incinerators that commenced construction on or before November 30, 1999, shall be in accordance with requirements established in Subpart III of 40 CFR Part 62 and 40 CFR §62.3916 as adopted through August 24, 2004.

 d.
-Emission guidelines for mercury for coal-fired electric utility steam generating units.
-Rescinded IAB 10/7/09, effective 11/11/09.
+Reserved.

 e.
 Emission guidelines and compliance times for existing sewage sludge incineration units (40 CFR Part 62, Subpart LLL).
 Emission guidelines and compliance times for control of designated pollutants from affected sewage sludge incineration (SSI) units that commenced construction or reconstruction on or before October 14, 2010, shall be in accordance with federal standards established in Subpart LLL of 40 CFR Part 62, as amended through April 29, 2016.